mozartamadeus1756/DADJOKE/README.md

 ## Features

 ### User Management
-- Secure registration and login system
+- Secure registration and login system with hashed credentials
-- Password encryption with bcrypt
+- Password and username encryption using bcrypt
-- Email-based authentication
+- Email-based authentication with verification
+- Unique salted hashes for each user

 ### Joke System
 - Save favorite jokes